Why is Your Google Ads Account's 'Quality Score' Dropping in 2026? The Impact of Landing Page Experience and Lighthouse Scores on Advertising Costs

 Key Points

 - Speed is Everything: Google recommends a target of under 2.5 seconds for Largest Contentful Paint (LCP).
-Page opening speeds over this duration can adversely affect user experience, lowering your Google Ads performance.
+Pages that open slower than this duration can negatively affect user experience and reduce your Google Ads performance.

-- Lighthouse is a Guide: Check your performance score after each update; low scores pose a risk of cost increase.
+- Lighthouse is a Guide: Check your performance score after every update; low scores pose a risk of cost increases.

-- User Focus: Google's algorithm closely monitors how long the user spends on the page and their engagement (not bounce rate, but engagement rate).
+- User Focus: Google’s algorithm closely monitors the time a user spends on the page and their interactions (not bounce rate, but engagement rate).

-- Mobile Priority: Always conduct your optimization based on the lowest-spec mobile devices.
+- Mobile Priority: Always optimize based on the lowest-spec mobile devices.

-- Continuous Monitoring: Quality score is dynamic; your score can decrease when competitors boost their site speeds.
+- Continuous Auditing: Quality score is dynamic; your score may drop when your competitors speed up their sites.

 Frequently Asked Questions

-Why might my quality score have suddenly dropped?
+Why may my quality score have suddenly dropped?

-There could be several reasons for this: An update to your website may have slowed down page speed, competitor ads may have become more relevant than yours, or your ad texts may have become outdated (ad fatigue) over time.
-Additionally, an update in Google’s 2026 algorithms may have increased the weight of technical criteria.
+There can be several reasons: An update made on your website may have slowed down the page speed, your competitors' ads may have become more relevant than yours, or your ad texts may have lost their relevance over time (ad fatigue).
+Also, an update in Google's 2026 algorithms may have increased the weight of technical criteria.

-How much can raising my Lighthouse score protect my advertising budget?
+How much can raising my Lighthouse score protect my ad budget?

-Generally, a 20% improvement in technical scores can contribute 1-2 points to your quality score.
-This can lead to savings of 15% to 25% in the CPC you pay for the same position in ad auctions.
+Generally, a 20% improvement in technical scores contributes 1-2 points to the quality score.
+This can save you between 15% and 25% on the CPC you pay for the same position in ad auctions.

-Yes, if your quality score is 1 or 2, Google may decide that your ad's relevance is very low and place it in the "rarely shown" category.
-In this case, no matter how high your bid is, you cannot surpass well-scoring competitors.
+Yes, if your quality score is 1 or 2, Google may determine that the relevance of your ad is very low, placing it in a "rarely shown" status.
+In this case, no matter how high a bid you make, you cannot surpass well-scoring competitors.

 Does hosting performance affect the quality score?

 Absolutely.
-Server response time (TTFB) is one of the cornerstones of Lighthouse scores.
-A slow server lowers the LCP score, even if everything else on the page is optimized, which negatively impacts your landing page experience score.
+Server response time (TTFB) is one of the cornerstones of the Lighthouse score.
+A slow server decreases the LCP score even if everything else on the page is optimized, which undermines your landing page experience score.

-In the world of Google Ads, 2026 has become a period where not just those who put money on the table win, but those who provide the fastest and most accurate experience to users.
-You should set your Lighthouse scores as a primary KPI (Key Performance Indicator) to raise your quality score and permanently lower your advertising costs.
-Advertising with a weakly structured website is akin to carrying water in a bucket with holes.
+In the world of Google Ads, 2026 has become a period where not only those who put money on the table win but also those who provide the fastest and most accurate experience to the user.
+You should establish your Lighthouse scores as your primary KPI (Key Performance Indicator) to enhance your quality score and significantly reduce your advertising costs.
+Advertising with a web site that has weak technical infrastructure is no different from carrying water in a bucket with holes.

-As 212 Medya, with our years of industry experience, we not only manage ads; we optimize the technical architecture behind your ads to ensure you get value for every penny.
-If you need a professional partner at every stage, from the technical analysis of your website to the structuring of your advertising strategy, our team is ready to offer you tailor-made solutions.
+As 212 Medya, with our industry experience gained over the years, we do not just manage ads; we ensure you get the most out of every penny by optimizing the technical architecture behind your ads.
+If you need a professional companion at every stage, from the technical analysis of your website to the formulation of your advertising strategy, our team is ready to offer tailored solutions.
 Start planning your strategy with us today for higher quality scores and lower-cost conversions.

-You can strengthen your presence in the digital world and elevate your Google Ads performance by contacting our expert team and requesting a performance audit tailored for your business.
-Don’t fall behind the competition, set the rules of the digital space with 212 Medya.
+You can contact our expert team to strengthen your presence in the digital world and elevate your Google Ads performance, or request a performance audit tailored to your business.
+Do not fall behind in the competition; set the rules of the digital world with 212 Medya.